How To Organize Your Closet for the New Year

 A closet purge can lighten the load

 With the arrival of New Year’s Day come promises of losing weight, reducing debt, traveling more and any number of grand resolutions.
 But have you thought about starting smaller?
 Maybe cleaning out that drawer that causes stress in the morning?
 Or finally addressing the chair in the corner that’s always covered in clothes?
-We spoke with Sandi D’Arezzo, organizer and owner of Seacoast Simplified, and asked her for a few manageable tips on how to start off 2018 with a more organized home and state of mind.
+We spoke with Sandi D’Arezzo, organizer and owner of Hello Simplified, and asked her for a few manageable tips on how to start off 2018 with a more organized home and state of mind.
 Her first suggestion — purge the closet.

 Start by pulling all of the clothes out of your closet.